 It was transmitted orally, in a family or local context.

-In the 1970s and 1980s, it experienced a revival thanks to interest in traditional music and world music.
+In the 1970s and 1980s, it experienced a revival thanks to the interest in traditional music and world music.

 🪕 Similar instruments: